taofather/VectorDB-Plugin/README.md

 <div align="center"> <h2>Installation</h2></div>

 ### Step 1
-Download the latest "release," extract its contents, and open the "src" folder:
+Go to the latest "release" and download the ZIP file.
+Extract its contents and navigate to the `src` folder.
-  * NOTE: If you clone this repository you will get the development version, which may or may not be stable.
+  * NOTE: If you simply clone this repository you will get the development version, which may or may not be stable.
 ### Step 2
-Within the ```src``` folder, create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
+Within the `src` folder, create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/):
 ```
 python -m venv .
 ```